Feed-in tariff savings and earnings

 - Micro combined heat and power (micro CHP): from £5,500.

-You also need to make sure the renewable technology you choose is right for your home - the Energy Saving Trust's renewables selector tool is a good first port of call to decide which, if any, are suitable.
+You also need to make sure that the renewable technology you choose is right for your home - the Energy Saving Trust's renewables selector tool is a good first port of call to decide which, if any, are suitable.

 How can I make the most of the feed-in tariff?

 - 'Energy companies buy back unused electrical energy that you have surplus in your installation.
 Unfortunately, they have no way of measuring how much electricity you return to the grid.
-What the energy companies do is take a figure of 50% of the electricity produced and estimate this figure as returned unused back to the grid.
+What the energy companies do is take a figure of 50% of the electricity produced and estimate this figure as being returned unused back to the grid.
 If you use more than the 50%, you gain.
 If you use less than 50%, you lose.'

-- 'It makes sense to use as much of your free solar-generated electricity as you can before allowing the surplus to be fed back to the energy company.
+- 'It makes sense to use as much of your free solar-generated electricity as you can, before allowing the surplus to be fed back to the energy company.
 Most people will find that they use more energy than they produce and still require some energy from their supplier.
 If you have a device in your home, as I do (a SMA Sunny Beam), that shows your energy generated live with up-to-the-minute information, you can time your electricity usage to coincide with when you are generating the most energy.'

 - 'If you also have an energy monitor that you clip on your incoming electric cable, you can use that to monitor your reduced energy usage, and alter your timing as necessary.'